cjtoolkit/gobox/README.md

 ## Note

-It was designed for use in a development environment and is not intented to be used in production or deployment environment.
+It was designed for use in a development environment and is not intended to be used in production or deployment environment.
 It's meant to install tools for the developers to use with `go generate`.